sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

 be used to work with the development version of a plugin from its repository.

-It is recommended to explicitly specify the commit or tag by appending it to the repository as a fragment:
+It is however recommended to explicitly specify the commit or tag by appending it to the repository as a fragment:

 ```scala